 This report gives rise to more doubts than certainties.

-Santiago instrument looks like the more complicated version of the wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel, secondarily to the keyboard mechanism.
+Santiago instrument appears to be the more complicated version of a wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel, secondarily to the keyboard mechanism.

-The “Two men lyre” practically disappears from iconography at the beginning of the 13th century.
-Church services probably did without it, and the instrument survived into a smaller form, playable by one performer, being equipped with a more practical (melodic/polyphonic?) keyboard, to serve secular music.
+At the beginning of the XIII century the instrument disappeared.
+Wheel instruments survived into smaller forms, playable by one performer, being equipped with a more practical keyboard, to serve secular music.